johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/README.md

     This step will define and implement the basic text editors for your site, which includes a Rich Text editor and Plain Text editor.
 If you have customized your Typography in the previous step, you can provide this custom typography to your site's Rich Text editor.
-    01. For an step-by-step overview of using, extending or overriding the editors, see [CanvasX Editors](/CX_DesignSystem/Components/CX_Editors/).
+    01. For an step-by-step overview of using, extending or overriding the editors, see [Vital Editors](/VitalDesignSystem/Components/VitalEditors/).

 01. Image Presets:
-    - This step is optional, as the [CanvasX Image](/CX_DesignSystem/Components/CX_Image/) presets should provide most required functionality.
+    - This step is optional, as the [Vital Image](/VitalDesignSystem/Components/VitalImage/) presets should provide most required functionality.
 If there are specific image requirements for your site, you may want to extend these tokens.